LucasWolfgang/QAS-Editor/README.md

  | QAS (json) |   :o:  |   :o:  |  :o: | Tex (alterqcm)    |   :x:  |   :x:  |  :x: |
  | Kahoot     |   :o:  |   :o:  |  :o: |
 </center ><br/>

+## Database
+- The [QAS Database](https://github.com/LucasWolfgang/QASDatabase) is the repository used to archive questions that can be opened using this QAS Editor or other applications.
+The extensions currently used is the Moodle XML, but I am studying changing it to a better one.

 ## Contributing
 This one is a really large project, and I would appreciate if you could contribute to it.
 Currently the repository can be improved by: